ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/docs/source/Quick_start.rst

     Thank you for installing kameleon!

-Note that because the kameleon installer includes its own version of python, **this option is NOT recommended for users with a preferred python install.**
+Note that because the kameleon installer includes its own version of python, chosing to prepend kameleon's bin directory will cause kameleon's python to take precedence over your system python.

 .. _executables-table: